docker/docs/docker-for-windows/index.md

 * **Reset to Toolbox default machine content** - Imports containers and images from the existing Docker Toolbox machine named `default`.
 (This option is enabled only if you have Toolbox installed.)
-The VirtualBox VM will not be removed.
+The VirtualBox VM is not removed.

 * **Reset to factory defaults** - Resets Docker to factory defaults.
 This is